Map Your Ski Lines with Powder Project

 2. Go Explore

 Powder Project is built by skiers like you.
-Record your ski lines to help guide others.
+Record your ascents to help guide others.

 Before you get started: Check out your area on Powder Project to see what's already been mapped.

-Ascents are added individually and in their entirety.
-Featured ski lines are suggested routes that often use multiple ascents.
+Ascents are added individually and in their entirety. ski lines are local favorite routes that often use multiple ascents.

-More details about the difference between Ascents and Featured Ski Lines.
+More details about the difference between Ascents and Ski Lines.

-- Go for a ski line and use your favorite GPS device or a smartphone app to record it (Strava, MotionX, MyTracks, etc).
+- Head out and use the Powder Project app or your favorite GPS device or a smartphone app to record it (Strava, MotionX, etc).

 - Think guidebook: pick a popular route that starts and ends at a common trailhead.